liamyancy/ReadMeDemo/README.md

 ### Getting Started
 This is a basic HTML / CSS / JavaScript build.
-If you don't know whatany of these are, start here: www.mozilla.com
+If you don't know whatany of these are, start here: [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Learn)

 Clone this to the location of your choice, open in your favourite editor and hack away!